Latest Current Affairs 2021 For Bank(Current Affairs)/All Govt Competitive Exams, That may be Asked in Forthcoming Exams Part2 in 2021

 with the support of the Opposition party,

-the United Democratic Front (UDF)
+the United Democratic Front (UDF) also.

 The Chief Minister Pinarayi Vijayan